 Teaching Authentic Cooking Skills to Adults With Intellectual and Developmental Disabilities: Active Engagement is a unique instructional tool used to address two critical issues in working with adults with IDD: promoting healthy eating habits and teaching real-life skills that will enhance independence and self-determination.

-Active Engagement is based on a framework of good nutritional principles and evidence-based instructional practices, including individualization, direct instruction, and experiential learning.
+The book features good nutritional principles and evidence-based instructional practices, incorporating direct instruction, individualized choice-making, and experiential learning.
 This is not a cookbook, although there are a number of adaptive recipes embedded as examples throughout.

-This book provides detailed information on the Active Engagement program and how to implement it, organized into the following topics:
+This book provides detailed information on the Active Engagement program and how to implement it in teaching real cooking skills.
+Topics include:

 • Cooking as nutritional intervention

-• Developing cooking instruction around the patterns of American consumption
+• Implementing cooking instruction around American consumption patterns

 • Supporting cooking skills with food skills